crestwood204/TwineInterview/README.md

 The app is currently hosted on heroku: https://dreadful-eyeballs-53760.herokuapp.com/

 If you want to run it locally:
-  1. clone the App from github
+  1. clone the App from github: https://github.com/crestwood204/TwineInterview
   2. cd to the directory
   3. run "npm install" to install the necessary dependencies
   4. run "node start" to start the application